This writing prompt is a must for any and all horse lovers. It’s especially fitting for a child who genuinely wants to have a horse as a pet.

 First, begin the lesson by telling the story line: “You’re considering getting a horse as a pet.
 The horse is going to tell you things you need to know to be a good horse owner.
 It’s going to teach you specifically about founder, a disease that hurts the horses feet.
 You will write in first person using I and my because the horse is talking to the writer.”

 Next, brainstorm (or teach) a horse’s most important needs:

 Feet and Teeth Care

 For younger students, you can simply read these facts to them and discuss them.
-For older students, you can give them their own Bio Box to read, discuss and refer to when they write.
+Older students can have their own Bio Box to read, discuss and refer to when they write.